rsdoiel/i3fmanifest/INSTALL.md

-These are notes for a hypothetical IxIF manifest service.
+These are notes on a hypothetical IxIF manifest service.

 # Solr